amberchiodini/team-profile-generator/README.md

 * References

 ## Description:
 I created an app that generates a team profile by prompting the user to fill out information about their team manager and team members.
-The user can also input any number of team members with varying roles (i.e. engineers & interns)
+The user can also input any number of team members with varying roles (i.e. engineers & interns).

 ## First Look:
 ![Screenshot](https://user-images.githubusercontent.com/69092983/111232314-dd682a00-85b8-11eb-9631-90d0c0accf78.png)